inesc-id/ambix/README.md

 exit
 ```
 2. Check the machine's node topology using `numactl -H`.

    You should choose a pair of nodes to be used by the application(s) that will be managed by Ambix:

-   one node with one or more cores ("cpus") and one "cpu-less" node.
-   The former node holds DRAM (the top memory tier) and the associated cores ("cpus") will run the threads of the application.
+   - One node with one or more cores ("cpus").
+This node will hold DRAM (the top memory tier) and the associated cores ("cpus") will run the threads of the application.
-   The latter node holds the second memory tier, typically non-volatile RAM (NVRAM).
+   - One "cpu-less" node.
+This node will hold the second memory tier, typically non-volatile RAM (NVRAM).

    Typically, the first node will have a lower id than the second node; and both nodes should reside in the same socket.

-3. Change the following files according to the previous choice.
+4. Change the following files according to the previous choice.

    In the following examples, we assume that the chosen nodes are 0 (DRAM node with cores/"cpus") and 2 (NVRAM "cpu-less" node).

 **perf_counters.c**